williamnagels/cpptraining/slides/6_containers.md

 ---
 ## Optimizations
 - Profile your code
-- Change layout of data members
 - Measure cache misses in hot path: cachegrind
+	1. Change layout of data members
-- Avoid allocating in hot path
+	2. Avoid allocating in hot path
-- Manage algorithmic complexity
+	3. Manage algorithmic complexity
 ---
-# Containers
+# exercises
+exercises/containers/ex2.cpp

+Try-out and fix false sharing on your setup

+---
-## Algorithms
+## Algorithms of the core library
 - Make code more expressive: raises the level of abstraction
 - Avoid common mistakes; empty containers, too complex
 - Rely on tested algorithms used by many developers